HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 _If the project is purely software and requires no contact risks involving physical harm, then state "Project requirements do not involve risk of death, serious harm, harm or injury." in this section._

-If the project is purely software and requires no contact risks involving physical harm, then state "Project requirements do not involve risk of death, serious harm, harm or injury.
+The project is purely software, therefore project requirements do not involve risk of death, serious harm, harm or injury.

 ## 6. Appendices
 ### 6.1 Assumptions and dependencies